numba/llvmlite/docs/source/admin-guide/install.rst

 * *LLVM*  is the JIT compiler framework for producing executable code from various inputs.

-All components must be compiled to binary to be used.
-And since each component on the stack depends on the previous one, you need to compile LLVM in order to compile llvmlite and then Numba.
-The LLVM package has a significant size and may take significant time and skill to compile depending on the platform.
+All components must be compiled in order to be used.
+And, since each component on the stack depends on the previous one, you need to compile LLVM in order to compile llvmlite in order to compile Numba.
+The LLVM package has a significant size and may take significant time (magnitude, roughly an hour) and skill to compile depending on the platform.

 Pre-built binaries
 ==================